-List 3257, No. 5.
-Paving Seventy-ninth street, from easterly side of Twelfith avenue to the bulkhead line of Hudson river, with granite-blocks, also curbing and flagging sidewalks.
+List 3253, No. 5.
+Paving Seventy-ninth street, from easterly side of Twelfth avenue to the bulkhead line of Hudson river, with granite-blocks, also curbing and flagging sidewalks.

 List 3257, No. 6.
-Sewer in Ninety-sixth arcet, between Eighth avenue and summit west of Eighth avenue, with alteration and improvement to curve at Ninety-sixth street, between One Hundred and Torty-eight street.
+Sewer in Ninety-sixth street, between Eighth avenue and summit west of Eighth avenue, with alteration and improvement to curve at Ninety-sixth street and Eighth avenue.